|Event||Qualifying Life Event?|

 Health Plan Options

-Or, you and your family can use any of these health plans:
+You and your family may enroll in one of these health plans:

 Some services are no longer covered when you retire.
 These include: